dvhb/dvhb-hybrid/docs/tutorial.rst

 Tutorial
 ========

-You can use this tutorial to start new project or integrate aiohttp application to your Django project.
+You can use this tutorial to start a new project or integrate aiohttp application into your Django project.

 Start project
 -------------